we-ready/notebook/English/junior.5.md

 "Who are you trying to fool?" said the animals.
 "We saw you fighting on the side of the birds just now".

 So the beasts drove him off.
-Of course the birds refused to take him back.
+Of course, the birds refused to take him back.

 When the beasts and the birds saw neither side could win, they decided to stop fighting.